SteveBarnett/Remixing/_thinking/notes-from-the-way-app-by-henry-shukman.md

 - The gateless gate.
 The wisdom of these great meditation traditions is that to recognize this shift is not so easy to do in a deliberate way.
 It is often better done more by a process of releasing, of letting go, of letting things drop, as we sit.
 - ...
 Mindfulness, Support and Flow.
 There are so many treasures that meditation helps us with in these zones, without needing to worry about the question of awakening.
 We can consider awakening a compass heading that guides the vessel of our practice, but meanwhile the voyage itself is full of adventure and learning all along the way.
 - I had been sitting with a koan for months, seemingly getting nowhere.
 But in fact, I was slowly learning to be patient with the practice, and stop minding whether anything 'happened' or not.
 And that was already a kind of progress.
+- koans are a 'language' that will only make sense when we let go of our ordinary construal of reality, and come to know the experience of any ordinary moment in a very different light – one not filtered and shaped by the assumptions and preconceptions of our everyday sense of self.
+For sure, they are not the only way to catch a glimpse of the non-dual.
+But the fact that they are mysterious and elliptical, and work indirectly, through poetic phrasing, seems to me to greatly recommend them.
+After all, we are grappling with the inexpressible here.
+It seems only right that it be conveyed by the nudges, winks and asides of the koan way.

 [The Way app](https://www.thewayapp.com/)